 Grenada Chocolate Festival.
 Here’s a Taste.

-Talk about drool-worthy, the Grenada Chocolate Festival, May 12-20, 2017, is just that and where you want to be.
+Talk about drool-worthy, the Grenada Chocolate Festival is just that and where you want to be.
 It’s the gooey, scrumptious epicenter of where cocoa and chocolate are organically and ethically produced.
 During this revelry, you can learn how Grenada’s chocolate artisans craft their famous ethical “tree to bar” products at the Grenada Chocolate Company.
 Explore the island’s rich history and visit the cocoa farms that are nestled in the lush Caribbean rain forest.
 Kick up your heels and dance the cocoa.
 Bliss out during a chocolate yoga meditation.
 Frolic through a cocoa field.
 When you’re finished, chillax with some chocolate-infused grub amid other chocolate aficionados.
 But there’s more.
 This is just a small delicious sample of all you can savor.

 So, whadda ya say?
 You in?
 All you have to do call 1-800-915-3162 and one of our Beachologists will whip up dreamtastic vacation package pronto.
 If you want to see all the other tantalizing destinations we can take you to in the Caribbean and Mexico, go here now.
 There’s nothing sweeter than the beach.